raina9/clientele/AnimalsApi/README.md

 * a war file will be generated in target folder.

 # Deploy on AWS
-to do so we will use Alt-H2 ELasticBeanStalk
+to do so we will use ~ELasticBeanStalk~